robbelouwet/masterthesis-forkskinny/reports/first_semester/christmas_holidays.md

   fast with 64 bit SIMD (e.g. this intel [SIMD intrinsic](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html#text=shuffle&techs=MMX,SSE_ALL&ig_expand=6562,5660) that performs a constant permutation in 1 instruction).
-- The shift row operation is really difficult to optimize, as it's a function that doesn't change the value of every individual slices by a logical operation, rather it moves cells around within their state.
+- The shift row operation is really difficult to optimize, as it's a function that doesn't change the raw of every individual slices by a logical operation, rather it moves cells around within their state.
 And bit slicing is not really optimized for that.
 I fear the same reasoning will hold for mix cols, but I haven't looked at mix cols yet.